nomcycle/comfyui-dev/README.md

 4. In the dropdown, you shold see the `comfyui-dev` host, select it.
 5. Then it will prompt you for the platform, select **"Linux"**.
 6. Select continue when prompted.

-*VSCode remote development server will then be downloaded to `/workspace` folder, once it's finished it will have vscode open the folder in the root of the cloned ComfyUI repo in: `/workspace/ComfyUI/`*.
+7. VSCode remote development server will then be downloaded to `/workspace` folder.
+8. Once it's finished vscode by default opens the home folder: `~/`.
+There isn't currently a way to change this.
+However, now you can perform **"File->Open Folder"** or (Ctrl + O) and type in `/workspace/ComfyUI`, and that folder will show up in your **"Recents Folders"** for quick access.